AN ITALIAN STORY

 Others write about themselves to relive moments of their past, before memories start fading away; or to explain why they did what they did.

 Essentially, my autobiography aims to offer a personal contribution and experience in recounting historical facts and events of a topic about which little has been written in the English language: the history of the Italian community in the UK.

-Although I am not a writer, nor do I pretend to be, in my story, though rare, you might even find a few examples of inspired writing.
+I am not a writer, nor do I pretend to be.
+Yet, I believe you might find in my story a few examples of inspired writing.

 You will not find great literature here.
 What I believe you will find in great abundance is, I hope, a series of well documented accounts of people who have lived before us, of whom little is known, and whose life stories turned out to be precious in reconstructing the history of my family and of the two great nations involved in my book, i.e. Italy and Great Britain.